 So the Wealthsimple Culture Manual.
 What is it exactly?

 Rudy Adler, Chief Product Officer: I don't mean to be abstract — well actually, I do! — but it's who we are.
-It explains who we are to every person who works at the company so we can all make sure we keep our priorities straight.
+The Wealthsimple Culture Manual explains who we are to every person who works at the company so we can all make sure we keep our priorities straight.
 And our, for lack of a better term, corporate soul.

 What do you mean, you want to be abstract?

 Rudy: Okay.
 So I went on my honeymoon a few months ago and I read this book, Sapiens.
 It's by this Israeli historian named Yuval Noah Harari, and it's a history of humanity.
 The book’s amazing.
 And maybe it's because the setting was so spectacular — I read it on the beach in Hawaii.
 I mean I literally saw a whale breach in the water while I had the book in my hand.
 And Joe Montana was also on the beach.
 But the book really made an impression on me.
 Humans are unique as animals because we've found a way to work together so well.

 Wow.
 Montana’s gotta be getting up there.
 How's he look these days?

 Rudy: Surprisingly good.
 Anyway, the book explains how our brains have developed in a way where instead of just describing things that we all can see — like this table we’re all sitting at — we can create these abstract ideas that you can’t see, that don't physically exist.
 Like democracy, religion — stuff like that.
 This ability to discuss abstract ideas is the thing that allows large groups to work together.
 So, I was looking at the ocean, thinking that Wealthsimple has grown into this pretty large group of people, between our employees and our clients.
 Together, we have this really amazing mission, which is our shared mythology.
 I realized we haven’t done a good enough job explaining it.

 So the mission has grown out of the growth of the company?